AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/using-built-in-reports/built-in-status-icons-views.md

 1. (Optional) Mouse over an icon to understand what it represents.
 1. (Optional) Click an icon to go to the area of the object represented by it.
    Not all icons are links to objects.
-   For a complete list of attributes for each icon, see the [Overview of Status Icons and Flags](#understanding-status-icons) section.
+   For a complete list of attributes for each icon, see the [Overview of Status Icons and Flags](#overview-of-status-icons-and-flags) section.

-## Overview of Status Icons and Flags
+## Overview of Status Icons and Flags {#overview-of-status-icons-and-flags}

 The following table lists all the Status Icons available in Workfront, the type of objects that can be associated with them, as well as what happens when you click them.